 The issue straddles the STRANS record, and the XY record.
 The STRANS records an angle, and the XY record has three points interpreted as two vectors as represented in the diagram below.
 These latter two vectors give the rotation of the array’s entries so that the rows and columns are perpendicular to those two vectors.

 Some readers of the spec assume that since two encodings for angle have been given, then these two encodings must describe different things.
 For instance, that could mean that the vectors from the XY record give you the orientation of the rows and columns as in the figure above, and the angle in the STRANS record independently and uniformly rotates the entries in the array.
 But that’s not what it means.
 The two terms are redundant, not independent.
-Recall rectangles requiring five points.
+This is simply due to the level of hardware at the time that had no floating point support.
+Also recall rectangles requiring five points.
 That’s due to the simple drawing program.
 Drawing AREFs seems harder than drawing rectangles, and the redundant info is meant to help the drawing program.

 Conclusion: Rotate your AREFs properly, or you’ll need magic bits to turn on/off that feature so downstream tools can understand your output.